almogpatashnik/AVL-Tree/README.md

 # AVL Tree
-AVL Tree class implementation in Python.
-An AVL tree self-balancing binary search tree.
-In this data structure, the heights of the two child subtrees of any node differ by at most one and if at any time they differ by more than one, *rebalancing* is done to restore this property.
+This is a Python implementation of an AVL Tree, which is a self-balancing binary search tree.
+In an AVL Tree, the heights of the two child subtrees of any node are kept in balance, with a maximum height difference of one.
+Whenever this balance is disrupted, a process called 'rebalancing' is triggered to restore it.

-This special property assured us that operations such as searching, insertion, deletion, joining and splitting are operating in  O(log n) time in both the average and worst case.
+This unique property ensures that essential operations like searching, insertion, deletion, joining, and splitting of elements within the tree operate efficiently, with a time complexity of O(log n) in both average and worst-case scenarios.

-In this implementation "imaginary nodes" were added, so that for every node there will be two sons (helping in rebalancing the tree).
-For more information about AVL trees and their rebalancing methods can be found in ["Notes on AVL Trees"](Notes_on_AVL_Trees.pdf) and many Data Structures and Algorithms books.
+In this implementation, we've introduced the concept of 'imaginary nodes.'
+For every actual node in the tree, two virtual nodes are associated, which assist in maintaining the tree's balanced structure.

 ## Usage
 In order to use the AVLTree and AVLNode instances you should download the files from the *AVL folder*, place them in the correct directory